LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 ### version TBD
 *Released*: TBD
 * Issue 45529: Adjust width of `.container` to use more of the screen
+* Issue 45290: Adjust width of items in NavBar for better display (with lots of notifications) in medium media

 ### version 2.177.0
 *Released*: 27 May 2022